Skip to content

 Keep two honest constraints in mind.
 Turn on encryption (changing providers alone is not enough).
 And remember these tools reduce tracking rather than make you invisible.
 For most people, most of the time, that is a big, free, ten-minute upgrade to your privacy.
 Set it once, forget about it, and your data is quietly better protected from that day forward.

-Updated: June 2026.
-Cloudflare audit references are current as of the KPMG 2025 examination report.
+Updated: August 2026.
+Cloudflare audit references are current as of its 2026 privacy examination, which covered the 2024 calendar year and was conducted by an independent top-four accounting firm (Cloudflare does not publicly name the firm).
 Apple Private Relay partner list and country availability change occasionally; the latest is in Apple's official overview linked above.
 Threat-model assumptions in this guide are written for ordinary consumer privacy from ISP tracking, not for high-risk threat models (journalist, activist, dissident) where Tor or specialised threat-model-specific tooling is appropriate.

 Get the newsletter